cronvel/spellcast/doc/events.md

 * textInput (label): the book require that the user enter a text, `label` is the text describing what is required, the client response should emit a `textSubmit` event

+* roleList (roles): a list of roles that should be chosen by each client, `roles` is an array of object containing those roles, where:
+	* label `string` contains the text describing the role
+	* userName `null` or `string` if set, the role is currently taken by this user

 * enterScene: the book enter a new scene
 * leaveScene: the book is leaving the current scene
 * nextList (nexts): the user should make a choice between multiple alternative, `nexts` is an array of object containing